 Cafe Retro is a nice café that does great all day breakfasts, including vegetarian, as well as other food.
 You can check out their menu here: https://www.caferetro.co.uk/menus

 The Raven, a Bath pub, does great pies in it’s upstairs area.
 Its a good place for lunch to grab a pie and a pint.
 Check out their website for more details and to download a menu: https://www.theravenofbath.co.uk/eat/

 All the places mentioned above have great vegetarian options.
 However if your looking for exclusively vegetarian places, then you can try Green Rocket Cafe.
-There are a few others but because of the Covid lockdowns i’m not sure where is and isn’t still operating, so I’ll update this post soon when I’ve had a look.
+Out of the centre you can also find Rooted cafe.

 If your after the famous Bath Bun then head to: http://www.thebathbun.com/

 And for Sally Lunn’s: https://www.sallylunns.co.uk/

 If your looking for street food then check out Bath Green Park Station.
 Named for the old train station it used to house, it has several stands here selling a variety of food.
 There are often food stalls set up on Southgate Street too, down towards the bus station (by McDonalds and the Bath Forum, is your looking on google maps).
 One of these is LJ’s which is very popular.
 There is often a vegetarian stand there too, named Vege Guru.

 Just off Kingsmead Square (which is very central) you can find Chai Walla which does Indian street food.